bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 ## Objective 2: Manage component state using Hooks

 When users make choices that need to be maintained or that affect other parts of the UI, we need to use `state`.
-That's a pretty abstract concept so let's look at a concrete example from the Place My Order Restaurants tab.
+That’s a pretty abstract concept so let’s look at a concrete example from the Place My Order Restaurants tab.

 There are two dropdown lists — "State" which has a list of U.S. states, and